kyoto skyline with a pagoda in the background

 • If you’re travelling in spring or autumn, we definitely suggest packing layers of clothing, as the mornings and evenings might be colder, and during the day it can get quite warm.
 Plus, the Torii gates are winding their way uphill 😉

-What are the opening hours of the temples and shrines?
+What are the opening hours of the temples and shrines in Kyoto?

 There are around 2000 temples and shrines in Kyoto, which range from huge and famous UNESCO World Heritage-listed temples to small and intimate shrines.